prescottprue/generator-firebase-functions/README.md

 ## Getting Started

+### Create Project
-1. Enter an already existing Firebase project or create a project folder and enter it (`mkdir myProject && cd myProject`)
+This section can be skipped if you have an already existing Firebase project
+  1. Make a new folder and enter it: `mkdir myProject && cd myProject`
+  1. Running `npm init` to initialize an npm project *suggested but optional*
+  1. Make sure firebase-tools are installed with `npm i -g firebase-tools`
+  1. Run `firebase init` to initialize a Firebase project
+  1. Include at least Functions

+### Run Generator

+1. Enter an already existing Firebase project
-1. Generate functions: `yo react-firebase`
+1. Generate functions: `yo firebase-functions`

+### Single Function

+Generate a single function by calling its type

+#### HTTP

+1. Run `yo firebase-functions:http myFunc`

+#### Database

+1. Run `yo firebase-functions:http myFunc`

+#### Storage

+1. Run `yo firebase-functions:storage myFunc`

 ## Roadmap
-* Single Function generator (HTTP, Database Event, Firestore Event, Analytics Event, or Storage Event)
+* Single Function generator for remaining event types (Analytics Event, PubSub event)
 * Option for each type of database event type (`onCreate`, `onWrite`)

 ## License